zzonyo/trust-docs-test/source/index.html.md

 ## Get Sub User's List

-Via this endpoint parent user is able to query a full list of sub user's UID as well as individual's status.
+Via this endpoint parent user is able to query a full list of sub user's UID as well as their status.

 API Key Permission: Read